 Enhancing Student Education

-- 1 student from Wallace County is currently studying at KU Medical Center.
+- 1 student from Wallace County is studying at KU Medical Center.

-- 30 K-12 students in Wallace County participated in activities during 2012 that encouraged them to consider careers in health care, math and science.
+- 12 high school students in Wallace County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
 These events were hosted by University of Kansas Area Health Education Center.

 - Wallace County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Advancing Health Care Access

 - 31 Wallace County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in Fiscal Year 2014.
 These services are provided through the University of Kansas Center for Telemedicine and Telehealth.